This is a foreign exchange guide to Columbia, the Colombian Peso currency plus COP transfers and travel tips.

 In this Columbia currency guide we take a look at :

-- Colombian peso info - general info about the Colombian peso
+- Colombian Peso info - general info about the Colombian Peso

-- Colombian peso in the markets - recent COP moves and predictions from the FX markets
+- Colombian Peso in the markets - recent COP moves and predictions from the FX markets

 - Travelling in Columbia - currency & money saving tips

-- Buying Colombian peso cash online - travel money for Columbia
+- Buying Colombian Peso cash online - travel money for Columbia

-- Sending money to Columbia - save on Colombian peso bank transfers to Columbia
+- Sending money to Columbia - save on Colombian Peso bank transfers to Columbia

-- Colombian peso exchange rates - latest & historic exchange rates.
+- Colombian Peso exchange rates - latest & historic exchange rates.

-Colombian peso (COP) general currency information
+Colombian Peso (COP) general currency information

-What is the Colombian peso currency code and symbol?
+What is the Colombian Peso currency code and symbol?

-The three letter currency code for the Colombian peso is COP and the symbol is $.
+The three letter currency code for the Colombian Peso is COP and the symbol is $.

-Which countries use the Colombian peso?
+Which countries use the Colombian Peso?

 It is the domestic currency in Columbia.

-Colombian peso (COP) in the markets
+Colombian Peso (COP) in the markets

 Travel, Currency and Money saving tips for Columbia